 With the continuing assault on pricing in the translation – localization industry, we are taking a few minutes this week to ask some pertinent questions.
-What happened to quality in localization and translation?
+What happened to quality in translation?
 And how can one get a quality result without exceeding the budget?

 This universal challenge has been the theme of our book Enabling Globalization.
 Part 4 of the book begins with two ready-reference compilations of tips for getting the best results and minimizing expenses.
-Here they are:
+Here they are…

 Ten Tips to Reduce Localization and Translation Update Costs addresses a separate topic.
-It differs from the initial effort because you now have a new, very important question: How can I make the most of what I already have?
+It differs from the initial effort because you now have a new, very important question.
+How can I make the most of what I already have?
 We give you here the essential guidelines to help you minimize the expense of your next product update.

 Ten Tips for Achieving Quality in Localization and Translation concentrates more intently upon what you can be doing in-house to obtain excellence along with value.
-We visit a few of the fundamental principles, such as strategies and processes, to help you make sure you’re on the right track.
-But the focus here is on the QA process: how it works, and how you can make it work for you.
+We visit a few of the fundamental principles.
+Such as strategies and processes, to help you make sure you’re on the right track.
+But the focus here is on the QA process.
+How it works, and how you can make it work for you.

-This white paper presents applicable ten tips that will help you navigate through the requirements of your translation localization projects and deliver a quality product that your international end-users will thank you for.
+This whitepaper presents applicable ten tips that will help you navigate through the requirements of your professional translation and localization needs and deliver quality messages that will resonate with your clients and users.
+Download it for free!